Fig Wasp Facts

 Fig Wasp Distribution, Habitat, and Ecology

 The many varieties of Fig Wasp, estimated to be in excess of 900, inhabit a wide variety of regions.
-Yet the tropics contain the greatest percentage of any type of environment.
+Yet the tropics contain the greatest percentage of the invertebrates.
+Most types of this insect prefer warmer climates.

-However, the majority evolved as tropical species, although two inhabit regions of North America.
+However, although the majority evolved as tropical species, a total of two inhabit regions of North America.
+Further, within that broad range, these two thrive in virtually all warmer sections.